zdravkov/kendo-docs/framework/validator/how-to/add-red-border.md

 description: Add red border and hide tooltip
 ---

-# Add tooltip for grid cell
+# Add red border and hide tooltip

 The example below demonstrates how to hide the validation tooltip and add a red border around input elemnts and widgets that failed to validate.